wet-boew/wet-boew-documentation/research/2020-37-research-a11y-sit.md

 {:.img-responsive}
 ![Previous and next navigation button]({{ "2020-37-assets/nav-buttons-2.png" }})

+### Bullet item 2

-### I worry about the use of two heading level 1.
+> I worry about the use of two heading level 1.

+(*comment made by duboisp on November 12, 2020*)

 (PASS)

+### Bullet item 3

-#### I know that HTML5 (the specification) support that pattern, but as far that I know browser still don’t support it or badly support it.
+> I know that HTML5 (the specification) support that pattern, but as far that I know browser still don’t support it or badly support it.

+(*comment made by duboisp on November 12, 2020*)

 I researched this before.
 Apart from some best practice recommendations, I have **no evidence to suggest that only one h1 should be used on the same page**.